Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 • Using assessment data to inform instruction rather than label or track children

-Parents can support their child's education in the early years by:
+Parents can play a vital role in supporting their child's early education by:

 • Reading together daily